the story

 microphone

 Manfrotto 3001D tripod – what good is a big honking camera without an equally big tripod?
-At 3 lbs (1.35 kg), this is Manfrotto's lightest tripod, and I've fitted it with one of their lightest fluid heads, the 3130.
-This tripod and head have performed remarkably well, especially considering the number of times they've been dropped, bashed around, bounced off bike racks, etc.
+At 3 lbs (1.35 kg), this is Manfrotto's lightest tripod, and I fitted it with one of their lightest fluid heads, the 3130.
+This tripod and head performed remarkably well, especially considering the number of times I dropped them, bashed em around, bounced them off bike racks, etc.

-When I'm out in the field, I carry the tripod in a quiver-like bag that I had made in Vietnam for $3.
-When I'm moving from place to place the tripod goes in my main backpack.
+Out in the field, I carried the tripod in a quiver-like bag that I had made in Vietnam for $3.
+When moving from place to place, I stowed it in my main backpack.

 tripod

-Sony P5 3.2MP digital camera – I don't care what anybody says – as far as consumer digital cameras go, nobody comes close to Sony.
+Sony digital camera – I don't care what anybody says – as far as consumer digital cameras go, nobody comes close to Sony.
 This is the second Sony digital camera I've owned, and I love it.
-The P5 is tiny but powerful.
+It was tiny but powerful.
 It also does mini-movies with sound, a feature that I use for the underwater videos.

-I carry two extra batteries for the camera and an extra 128 MB Memory Stick.
+I carry two extra batteries for the camera and an extra Memory Stick.

 sony camera